Catchouli-old/Volumetrics/exercises/exercise_1.md

 ## 1.2 - Draw a circle

 Modify your shader to draw a circle.
 By checking if the position of the current pixel is within the bounds of a shape, it should be possible to draw any shape.
+I recommend remapping your UV coordinates to the range [-1, 1] instead of [0, 1] as it will be more useful to you.

 ![1.2 expected output](https://raw.githubusercontent.com/Catchouli/Volumetrics/master/exercises/1/1.2.PNG)

 [Solution](https://github.com/Catchouli/Volumetrics/blob/master/exercises/1/1.2.glsl)

+## 1.3 - Draw a line

+Extend your solution to 1.2 so that you can also draw a line segment.
+The line segment should be defined by two vectors a and b, in two dimensions.